-4. Once the SIM card is permanently disabled you will need to contact relevant body to purchase a New SIM card.
+4. Once the SIM card is permanently disabled you will need to contact the relevant operator to purchase a New SIM card.

 What should I do if the device displays message “No Service”?

-1. This may be displayed if you are in an area that is not covered by your Network provider, or if you are in an area of poor reception for example an enclosed area.
+1. This may be displayed if you are in an area that is not covered by your Network provider, or if you are in an area of poor reception.

 2. No service will be displayed on your screen until the situation is resolved by relocating to an area of service.